FAQ

 Because engrava uses WAL mode, a naive copy of just the .db file can miss in-flight data in the -wal file.
 Use a WAL-safe approach — checkpoint then copy, VACUUM INTO, or SQLite’s backup API.
 Note that a logical snapshot does not include the audit journal.
 See the OSS backup-and-recovery docs for current guidance.

-It is tamper-evident, not tamper-proof.
+It proves tamper evidence for the journaled chain.
 The journal is a keyless in-file SHA-256 hash chain: it reliably detects accidental corruption and naive edits or truncation, but a write-capable actor who rewrites the whole file and recomputes the chain is out of its threat model.
 Treat it as integrity evidence with OS file permissions and periodic off-box verification, not as a cryptographic guarantee against a privileged attacker.
+It is a thought/edge journal, not a whole-database audit.
 It is off by default (journal.enabled: false).
+Verify the chain with store.verify_journal() or engrava verify when journaling has been enabled.
 See Configuration → journal and the OSS Audit Trail docs.

 Is engrava production-ready?